 Not only do meeting notes aid individual productivity, they also help to cement the value that is created in meetings and translate it into tangible actions - or at the very least, pave the way for follow-up.
 Furthermore, for hybrid meetings they guarantee that participants are kept abreast of all talking points and outcomes, regardless of interrupted connections or poor audio quality - both of which are challenging when participants join meetings remotely.

 6. Make meetings inclusive

 Diversity of thought is one of an organisation's hidden strengths, but it is only realised if everyone can contribute equally.
 Therefore, as a meeting lead, it is imperative that you make your meetings as inclusive as possible.
-This means deliberately involving the introverts among your participants, creating space for them to contribute and to share their ideas, without interruption or fear of speaking out.
+This means communicating effectively in your meetings, deliberately involving the introverts among your participants, creating space for them to contribute and to share their ideas, without interruption or fear of speaking out.
 This also helps to foster a feeling of psychological safety in your meetings.
 Emotional intelligence plays a key role here, as it is important to read 'the room' and if people have been especially quiet, while others have been vocal, it is worth asking directly for their input or opinion, or if they have anything to add.

 In hybrid meetings it is important that you manage the meeting in such a way that the experience is unified for everyone participating.

 Inclusivity in meetings also means involving those who are joining via different mediums, equally.
 In hybrid meetings it is important that you manage the meeting in such a way that the experience is unified for everyone participating.
 This might mean requesting that all remote participants have their cameras switched on, as well as nominating someone to monitor the comments section throughout the meeting so that all voices are heard.
 Features such as Google's 'raise a hand' also help to identify when people wish to contribute.